SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/40-alerts/10-high-memory-usage.md

    - Use memory-efficient data types and libraries

 2. Request more memory:
-   - Stop your current session
+   - Pause your current session
-   - When starting a new session, select a resource class with more memory, if available
+   - Modify the session resources to use a resource class with more memory, if available
+   - Resume your session
    - See [Resource Pools and Classes](../30-resource-pools-and-classes.md) for more information

 3. Profile memory usage: